 Optimising precision and power by machine learning in randomised trials with ordinal and time-to-event outcomes with an application to COVID-19, Journal of the Royal Statistical Society: Series A (Statistics in Society)

-Two-stage targeted minimum-loss based estimation for non-negative two-part outcomes, In press at Statistical Methods in Medical Research
+Two-stage targeted minimum-loss based estimation for non-negative two-part outcomes, Statistical Methods in Medical Research

 Optimally choosing medication type for patients with opioid use disorder, American Journal of Epidemiology